ZabuZabuZabu/AFD/README.md

 To reproduce on the SportsMOT dataset, you need to download the detection and embedding files from [drive](https://drive.google.com/drive/folders/14gh9e5nQhqHsw77EfxZaUyn9NgPP0-Tq?usp=sharing)

 Please download these files and put them in the corresponding folder.
-These files are detection and embedding results of SportsMOT test data.
+These files are detection and embedding results of SportsMOT test data from [DeepEIoU Github](https://github.com/hsiangwei0903/Deep-EIoU/tree/main).

 ```
 {AFD Root}